 It's our last afternoon here in Karijini National Park so as the golden lighting of sunset approaches, we'll be driving out towards Mt Bruce to capture some iconic ‘Australian Outback' landscape shots.
 The outback here offers a huge array of photography opportunities from the back-lit snappy gum trees to reflections in pools of water, towering termite mounds, blossoming wild flowers, Spinifex grass and, of course, the terraced red hulk of Mt Bruce (the second highest mountain in WA) and the Hamersley Ranges.

-You've earned a sleep in this morning!
-After a leisurely breakfast we'll depart for Karijini Airstip where our private Cessna Caravan jet prop will be ready and waiting to take us on our 1hr 45min flight to Exmouth (saving us two days of 4WD'ing!).
+This morning we'll be driving back to Parraburdoo where our private Cessna Caravan jet prop will be ready and waiting to take us on our 1hr 45min flight to Exmouth (saving us two days of 4WD'ing!).
 This incredible flight over the spectacularly patterned Pilbara landscape really is a highlight!
-There's room for everyone to have a window seat, and with big windows to shoot through it's a great aerial photography opportunity (use your polarizing filter if you have one) as the red rocks and mountain ranges slowly turn to a kaleidoscope of turquoise pools, azure water and white sand.
+There's room for everyone to have a window seat, and with big windows to shoot through it's a great aerial photography opportunity (use your polarising filter if you have one) as the red rocks and mountain ranges slowly turn to a kaleidoscope of turquoise pools, azure water and white sand.

 You'll have learnt a lot during yesterday's whale shark swim, and after reviewing your photos, you'll be glad we've gone all-out and booked you guys a second, private trip today to do it all again!
 It's a real highlight and you've come a long way to experience this, and filled with confidence from yesterday, you'll be a pro at it today and nail some even better shots.
-We've shortened the day a little by skipping the introductory snorkel in the morning and the lagoon snorkel in the afternoon, which gives us time afterwards for Dave from Ningaloo Safari Tours to pick us up from the boat ramp and drive us through Cape Range National Park (stopping for any Emus, Bustards, Galas, Kestrels, Osprey or Eagles we see along the way) and onto his boat for a short tour up Yardi Creek to photograph Ospreys and the threatened Black-footed Rock Wallaby.
-On the way back to Sal Salis, we'll head to the famous Turquoise Bay for a magic drift snorkel.
-Like a giant aquarium you'll see parrotfish, angelfish and perhaps turtles and stingrays, small (harmless) reef sharks and more!
-Then it's back to Sal Salis to celebrate what has been an unforgettable tour as we dine under the stars one last time - sunset canapés, drinks and an amazing meal.
+Then it's back to Mantarays Ningaloo to celebrate what has been an unforgettable tour as we dine at their oceanfront restaurant one more time.

 You're not going to want to do anything this morning except sleep-in and enjoy the luxury of this incredible accommodation.
 After one last gourmet breaky, we'll pack up and board our Exmouth airport transfer and your flights home.
 It'll take you weeks to go through all your amazing photos but best of all, you'll forever remain a better photographer thanks to all the new skills learnt and the experience gained from these last eight unforgettable days!